 Even though I considered this course a ’refresher’, I did learn quite a few new things.
 Here are the key takeaways:

-• This was a good idea: After spending the better part of the summer with data crunching, coding stats and drawing charts, I am even more excited about all these things than before.
+- This was a good idea: After spending the better part of the summer with data crunching, coding stats and drawing charts, I am even more excited about all these things than before.
 The experiment was succesful, the subject is still alive!

-• Refreshed theoretical background: Though I learnt lots of stats and econometrics (I’m an economist and investment analyst after all), I haven’t been using that in the past few years as a manager.
+- Refreshed theoretical background: Though I learnt lots of stats and econometrics (I’m an economist and investment analyst after all), I haven’t been using that in the past few years as a manager.
 Now I have some working knowledge again and a general understanding of the directions I am yet to explore.

-• New tools: I never tried R before, and even though I had my fair share of struggles with it, I think I see where it fits into the data science world.
+or Jupyter notebooks before, but I explored them even further.
+I am considerably faster now and write code in a more pythonic way. - New tools: I never tried R before, and even though I had my fair share of struggles with it, I think I see where it fits into the data science world.
 Also since I finished my project with Tableau I just keep asking myself ’Why didn’t I use this before?’.
 I will write about this later.

-• Sneak peek into Machine Learning: That was the main goal: take a look into this enormous field without getting too deep, too fast.
-It worked and now I have a more nuanced overview in general, I can translate (some) questions into (basic) machine learning problems, and I have practical understanding of scikit-learn.
+- Sneak peek into Machine Learning: That was the main goal: take a look into this enormous field without getting too deep, too fast.
+It worked and now I have a more nuanced overview in general, I can translate (some) questions into (basic) machine learning problems, and I have practical understanding of

-• Realizing how much I don’t know: I had nice revelations and felt success along the way, but the most important takeaway is that I am still just scracthing the surface of data science (and especially machine learning).
+. - Realizing how much I don’t know: I had nice revelations and felt success along the way, but the most important takeaway is that I am still just scracthing the surface of data science (and especially machine learning).
 But the good news is that I have all the means to dig deeper!

 I think I will write at least one or two mosre posts about the actual projects and share the results in some form.